DustinHartzler/PharmToTable/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 6.1.6 =
+* Fix: Changed code related to account connection for increased reliability.
+* Fix: Only 20 feeds were available for export when using the tool on the settings page.
+* Fix: Fixed an issue causing a PHP error "creation of a dynamic property" when using PHP 8.2.

 = 6.1.5 =
 * Fix: Fixed personal accounts unable to retrieve new tweets and showing an error with the code 100.
 * Fix: Updated API calls for business accounts to work with upcoming changes from Instagram.